Alfresco/docs-alfresco/search-services/1.4/admin/index.md

 ### Similarity and containment

 Document similarity covers duplicate detection, near duplicate detection, and finding different renditions of the same content.
 This is important to find and reduce redundant information.
-Fingerprints can provide a distance measure to other documents, often based on Jaccard distance/ similarity coefficient, to support *more like this* and clustering.
+Fingerprints can provide a distance measure to other documents, often based on Jaccard distance/ similarity coefficient, to support *more like this*.
 The distance can also be used as a basis for graph traversal.

 The Jaccard similarity coefficient is a commonly used indicator of the similarity between two sets.
 For sets *A* and *B* it is defined to be the ratio of the amount of common content to the total content of two documents, as defined here: